Changes mulled as synthetic drug sentences cause confusion

 In prosecutions involving those drugs, judges consult the table to find the most similar drug to the one in their case, based on chemical makeup and pharmacological effects.
 They then convert the drug quantity in their case to the equivalent quantity of marijuana to calculate a base offense level.
 But that often causes confusion.

-Selling something that gets you high isn’t necessarily illegal “unless it’s kind of like something on the list,” said Lloyd Snook, a Virginia defense lawyer.
+Selling something that gets you high isn’t unnecessarily illegal “unless it’s kind of like something on the list,” said Lloyd Snook, a Virginia defense lawyer.

 “Well, how kind of alike does it have to be?
 Who knows?”
 Snook said.